 Camping at the Waterbury Reservoir’s remote sites is a real backcountry adventure!
 Although every campsite provides a fire ring and toilet, the rest is a primitive experience.
 You will be far from other people and resources, surrounded by a beautiful wilderness.
 Campers are strongly encouraged to use cook stoves or bring their own firewood, also to pack water filters, adequate food/shelter and emergency supplies.

-The remote campsites can be reserved online or through the Reservation Call Center at 1-888-409-7579 starting May 15.
+The remote campsites can be reserved online or through the Reservation Call Center (Mon - Fri 9am to 4pm) at 1-888-409-7579.
+Unlike other parks, the inventory for the entire month opens the first business day of the month at 9am (i.e. June 1st opens all June reservations in the same year).
 Those not reserved are first come/first served.
 Information about open campsites may be found at each access area.
 Simply find a vacant designated campsite, pitch in and the park ranger will come by to get you registered.
 Campsites may be used by any single party for up to 7 days with no fees.
 Every remote campsite has a maximum occupancy of 6 people, unless otherwise posted.

 Dispersed all around the Reservoir are 27 remote campsites, each with a roofed composting toilet.
 Several day use areas, some also with toilets, are also provided for recreational use from sunrise to sunset.
 Day Use areas are locations where fires are permitted until closure at sunset.